Episode 23: Beauty, the Egg, and the Sleeping Desire

 I’ll admit a certain amount of trepidation about this episode set in when the preview started reminding us who Uva, Kazari, Ankh, Date, Gotou and Eiji were.
 Was this going to be a massively important and groundbreaking episode that warrants this slightly unusual reminder?

-In other news, Thursday will come after Wednesday
+In other news, Thursday will come after Wednesday this week. |

 No. Not really.
 Unless you count Date tormenting the good Doctor Maki as ‘groundbreaking’ I suppose.